ForNeVeR/TruePath/README.md

 If you just need a more convenient API to work with paths, and it's not important to use strict path kinds, just rely on the functionality provided by `LocalPath`: it is opaque in a sense it wraps both absolute and relative paths, and you can use it in a more flexible way.
 It _may_ still cause surprising behavior, though: `new LocalPath("/usr") / "/bin"` is still an equivalent of `"/bin"` (which is not the case for `AbsolutePath` and `RelativePath`).

-The latter approach will cost a bit of performance, as the library will have to check the path kind at runtime.
+The strict approach will cost a bit of performance, as the library will have to validate the path kind at runtime.

 Usage
 -----